 Artwork by Juli Dosad

 This is the first in the Education for Climate Justice blog series.
-The second can be read here:
+Subsequent issues can be read here:

-Pedagogies for climate justice: Helping young people be more hopeful for the future
+Pedagogies for climate justice: Helping young people be hopeful for the future

 You can read other content on the UKFIET website relating to climate change and climate justice here, including more about our Conversations for Change event.